Could it be the familiar feeling of a new year approaching? Or maybe you asked the universe for a sign that you're going down the right path.

 This is a big predictor that something is stirring inside of you.

-Ask yourself why did what happen bother you and work toward understanding your triggers.
+Ask yourself why did what happen bother you and work toward understanding your triggers, the things that cause your body to react.

 The more you process your reaction, the easier it will be to work through it.